-5. The drag of the nacelles in the normal midwing location was less than that in the high position (with nacelle tangent to the lower wing surface), less than that in the low position (with nacelle tangent to the upper surface), and equal to or less than that in both the inner and the outer positions tested.
+5. The normal midwing location of the nacelles was superior to the high position (with nacelle tangent to the lower wing surface), to the low position (with nacelle tangent to the upper surface), and to both the inner and the outer positions.
 Not only was the drag lowest for the normal position, but the critical speed was higher than for the low and the inner positions and virtually equal to the critical speeds in the high and the outer positions.

-6. The advantage of streamline nacelles over standard NACA cowled nacelles is small at low Reynolds numbers but increases with Reynolds number because a larger favorable scale effect occurs on the streamline nacelles than on the standard nacelles.
+6. The advantage of streamline nacelles over standard N.A.C.A. cowled nacelles is small at low Reynolds Numbers but increases with Reynolds Number because a larger favorable scale effect occurs on the streamline nacelles than on the standard nacelles.

-7. Because of the lack of provision for regulation of the cooling air with speed, the drag of the standard nacelles was much greater than necessary.
+7. Because of the lack of provision for regulation of the cooling air with speed, the drag of the standard nacelles was more than twice as great as necessary at high speeds below the critical speed.